mosaddiX/jyra/README.md

 ## ✨ Features

 - **Multiple Personas**: Choose from a variety of pre-defined roles or create your own
-- **Contextual Memory**: Jyra remembers your conversations and important details
+- **Advanced Memory System**: Jyra remembers your conversations with importance-based prioritization
+- **Memory Visualization**: View your memory network with interactive visualizations and dashboards
+- **Semantic Search**: Find relevant memories using natural language queries
 - **Emotional Intelligence**: Detects and responds to the emotional tone of your messages
 - **Natural Conversations**: Powered by advanced AI models for human-like interactions
 - **Customization**: Tailor Jyra's behavior to your preferences